yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/waf-js-plugin.md

 * Already running Tyk -  Community Edition or Pro
 * Docker, to run the WAF

+### Disclaimer

+This is NOT a production ready plugin because

+* The JavaScript plugin creates a new connection with the WAF for every request
+* The request is not sent over SSL
+* The WAF is only sent the query params for inspection.

+For higher performance, the plugin could be written in Golang, and a connection pool would be opened and maintained over SSL

+## Install Steps

 ### 1. Turn JSVM on your `tyk.conf` at the root level: